lzacharkow/emissions-widget/README.md

 Greenhouse gas emissions, on the other hand, are a conversation topic around most dinner tables.

-When we take the average CO2 emissions from 1 kWh and compare it to the average emissions from a vehicle per month, we find that **the CO2 from 1 kWh = 1.335 hours of driving emissions per month**.
+When we take the average CO2 emissions from 1 kWh and compare it to emissions from a vehicle per month, we find that **the CO2 from 1 kWh = 1.335 hours of driving emissions from the average driver per month**.
 (If you're interested in how I got this number, inspect the comment block in `calculations.js`)

 And there we have our comparison.
 When you take kWh and compare it to sometime that everyone can experience - time, and more specifically, driving-time ("what's your daily commute?") - then we've found a relatable metric that will do the job.